ST. CROIX INSIGHTS

 Photo by Magdalena Smolnicka

 Let’s face it: shit happens.
-No matter how prepared we think we are, life always seems to have a trick up its sleeve.
-We can protect ourselves with all the insurance, savings, and safety nets we can afford, but the potential for unexpected life events and challenges to derail our carefully laid plans is always present.
+Despite our best preparations, life often throws us curveballs.
+We can protect ourselves with all the insurance, savings, and safety nets we can afford, yet the potential for unforeseen challenges to disrupt our well-laid plans remains ever-present.

-Life constantly brings us new surprises, many involving loss: the loss of a job, a loved one, money, car keys, passport, cabin or air pressure—the list goes on.
+Life constantly brings us new surprises, many involving loss: losing a job, a loved one, money, car keys, passports, cabin pressure—on and on it goes.

 We can’t prepare for every possible contingency, but there are some basic steps we can take to keep from going under at the first hint of trouble.